mongoid/mongoid-grid_fs/README.md

 it has the following features:

-- implementation is on top of mongoid for portability.  moped (the drive) is barely used
+- implementation is on top of mongoid for portability.  moped (the driver) is barely used

 - simple, REST-like api